MicrosoftDocs/win32/desktop-src/TaskSchd/showmessageaction-messagebody.md

 ---
 title: ShowMessageAction.MessageBody property
-description: For scripting, gets or sets the message text that is displayed in the body of the message box. ms.assetid: '7a9e4140-a010-4922-83d2-a063322640c6'
+description: For scripting, gets or sets the message text that is displayed in the body of the message box. ms.assetid: 7a9e4140-a010-4922-83d2-a063322640c6
+keywords:
+- MessageBody property Task Scheduler
-keywords: ["MessageBody property Task Scheduler", "MessageBody property Task Scheduler , ShowMessageAction object", "ShowMessageAction object Task Scheduler , MessageBody property"]
+- MessageBody property Task Scheduler , ShowMessageAction object
+- ShowMessageAction object Task Scheduler , MessageBody property
 topic_type:
 - apiref
 api_name: